chifru19/VoltGuard-DCEO-Sim/README.md

 # VoltGuard-DCEO: Data Center Power Failover Simulation
-## 🛠️ Engineering Challenges & Troubleshooting
-This project involved significant real-world debugging, reflecting the complexities of managing a live Data Center environment.

-### 1. Kubernetes Service Discovery (The "Connection Refused" Fix)
-* **Challenge**: Initial pods could not communicate with the `mqtt-broker` service, resulting in `ConnectionRefusedError`.
-* **Solution**: Diagnosed that the services were trying to connect via `localhost` instead of the K8s DNS ClusterIP.
-Updated the Python logic to use the internal Service name (`mqtt-broker`) and verified connectivity using `kubectl exec` to test the network path.

-### 2. Image Pull Policies
-* **Challenge**: Pods remained in `ImagePullBackOff` state after updating the Python code.
-* **Solution**: Implemented `imagePullPolicy: IfNotPresent` and ensured local Docker images were correctly tagged to match the Kubernetes deployment manifests.

-### 3. Asynchronous Race Conditions
-* **Challenge**: The Monitor Station would occasionally miss the first "Power On" message if it started after the Producer.
-* **Solution**: Optimized the MQTT `on_connect` callback to ensure the subscription was active before the loop started, ensuring 100% telemetry capture.
 ## 👤 Author
 **Frank Fru**
 * **Role:** Aspiring DCEO / Cloud Infrastructure Engineer